Murder of Poon Hiu-wing: Proposed surrender to Taiwanese authorities

 On the day of his release on 23 October, Chan apologised to Poon Hiu-wing's family and the Hong Kong society in general, obliquely referring to the unrest that he ultimately caused in the city, and asked for forgiveness.
 Reverend Canon Peter Douglas Koon had purchased tickets to accompany Chan to fly to Taiwan on the day of his release, but they were unable to board the flight due to the timing of his release.
 As the case became a sensitive political issue, Reverend Koon expressed that Chan would delay his surrender to Taiwan until the presidential elections were over.
 In the meantime, Taiwan's criminal police department have set up an ad hoc group to handle Chan's case in general, and created a special "single window" mechanism to process Chan's visa application, his expected arrival, and other related arrangements.
 With Taiwan closing its borders to non-residents due to the COVID-19 pandemic, Chan remains in Hong Kong.
 He was put under police protection that he requested, reportedly until July 2021 as he no longer stays in the police's safe house.

-In October 2021, Starry Lee and fellow lawmaker Holden Chow were criticized by the mother of Poon, claiming that Lee and Chow were "vanishing" after holding a press conference in 2019 with her, to push forward the 2019 Hong Kong extradition bill.
+In October 2021, Poon's mother criticized the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) lawmakers Starry Lee and Holden Chow for "vanishing" on her after holding a press conference in 2019 with her to push forward the 2019 Hong Kong extradition bill.
 Lee, Chow, Chris Tang, and Raymond Siu all declined to meet with Poon's mother when she invited them to join her for a press conference.
+In 2022, Peter Koon, now a member of the Election Committee, stated that Chan could not fly to Taiwan as he had been blacklisted by the airlines, and that the Hong Kong government might have to consider extraterritorial jurisdiction to deal with his case now that the extradition bill had been withdrawn.